slicklash/aoc/2020/README.md

+I have used AOC problems to finally learn Nim.
+I am impressed with it despite some gotchas.

 Day    | Problem                                                         | Notes
 ------ | ---------                                                       | -------------
 1      | [Report Repair](https://adventofcode.com/2020/day/1)            | **Nim.** Slices are easy to read<br>`numbers[1 ..< numbers.len]`<br> `numbers[1 .. numbers.high]`<br> `numbers[1 .. ^1]`<br> coming from other languages backward index operator `^1` takes time to get used to.<br><br> The `for` statement can be used with one or two variables - very nice.<br>`for x in numbers` (items)<br>`for i, x in numbers` (pairs)